Larry O'Brien Championship Trophy: Promotion

 Although the Larry O'Brien Trophy has been compared with the National Hockey League's Stanley Cup, it has never been as prominent as the NHL trophy.
 To reduce this discrepancy, the NBA has been actively promoting the O'Brien Trophy in recent years to generate more recognition and an iconic status for the trophy.
-The trophy appeared on past logos for the NBA Finals.
+The trophy appeared on logos for the NBA Finals for the most part.
 After the Detroit Pistons won the NBA Finals in 2004, the trophy was toured around the state of Michigan, marking the first time the trophy toured around the state of the winning team.
 In 2005, the NBA Legends Tour was launched in New York City.
 As part of the tour, the O’Brien Trophy was showcased in various cities—including those that were hosting the playoffs—for fans' autograph and photo sessions.
 It was escorted by many former players, including Julius Erving, Kareem Abdul-Jabbar and Bill Russell.
 In May 2007, the NBA unveiled the NBA Headquarters on Second Life, an Internet-based virtual reality environment.
 With this launch, fans could take pictures with the championship trophy in the virtual Toyota Larry O'Brien Trophy Room.
-In August, the trophy traveled to Hong Kong for the first time as part of the NBA Madness Asia Tour.
+In August 2007, the trophy traveled to Hong Kong for the first time as part of the NBA Madness Asia Tour.
+Leading up to the 2023 NBA Finals, the trophy went on a "bucket list", traveling to various locations across sports and entertainment, as well as meeting numerous celebrities.
+This coincided with the launch of new social media accounts made specifically for the trophy itself.

-By franchise
+Winners

-This table lists the teams that have won the Larry O' Brien Championship Trophy since it was introduced in 1977.
+This table lists the 17 teams that have won the Larry O' Brien Championship Trophy since it was introduced in 1977.
 It includes trophies awarded before it was renamed in 1984.
 For a complete history of NBA championship teams, see List of NBA champions.